KabC03/Assembler-in-assembly/README.md

-An EXTREMELY basic x86 assembler written in assembly language (x86).
+An EXTREMELY basic assembler written in assembly language (x86).
 The goal of this project was more about learning how to write x86 rather than creating a proficient assembler.
-It converts an x86-like ISA into MIPS.
+It converts an x86-like ISA into machine code.
 A hashmap is used to convert pneumonics -> machine code output.

 ### ISA: